 It is based on techniques at the crossroads of linguistics, computer science and mathematics.
 Combined with Machine Learning and Deep Learning, for example it allows the creation of a powerful linguistic model and thus automatically analyses spoken or written sentences formulated by a human.

 NLP can convert data from language (unstructured by nature) into a machine-readable format (structured).

 Thanks to Natural Language Processing, machines can process and interpret words.
 However, spoken (and written) language is very complex, often implicit, ambiguous, and the meaning often depends on the context.

 The new challenge is to enable machines to have a deep understanding of human language, in addition to understanding what we say, it is about to really understand what we mean.
 This is where Natural Language Understanding (NLU) comes in.
 This is a sub-field of NLP.
 Thanks to Deep Learning techniques, it is now possible to process much larger databases of a language to allow automatic analysis of the semantics and syntax of sentences formulated by a human to understand the real meaning.
 However, this technique requires a large database of the language and computing power to be really effective.

 NLU is very useful for applications such as speech recognition.
 It becomes very important that the algorithm is able to interpret the true meaning of a spoken query to deliver a relevant response.

-All of these technologies are used by Telecats to develop its solutions, such as Speech Routing, with the guiding idea that artificial intelligence will not replace advisors but will instead help them on a daily basis to improve customer service.
+All of these technologies are used by Telecats to develop its solutions, such as AI Routing, with the guiding idea that artificial intelligence will not replace advisors but will instead help them on a daily basis to improve customer service.